 Tucker Carlson reads letters from NYC nurses on the frontlines of the coronavirus outbreak

-Tucker Carlson took the time to read letters Friday on "Tucker Carlson Tonight" from two New York City nurses on the frontlines of the fight against the coronavirus, detailing their experiences and their fears.
+Tucker Carlson spent part of Friday's edition of "Tucker Carlson Tonight" reading parts of letters from two anonymous New York City nurses detailing their experiences on the frontline of the fight against the coronavirus.

-"I'm currently in isolation because I was exposed to a COVID-positive patient 12 days ago in my unit right now, we were just wearing a regular gown, a face mask with her eyes and head exposed," the first nurse, who asked to remain anonymous, wrote.
-"We do the entire procedure face-to-face with the patient with just a regular mask and gown even when they show signs and symptoms of COVID-19."
+"I'm currently in isolation because I was exposed to a COVID-positive patient 12 days ago.
+In my unit ... we're just wearing a regular gown, a face mask with ... eyes and head exposed," wrote one nurse.
+"We do the entire procedure face-to-face with the patient with just a regular mask and gown, even when they show signs and symptoms of COVID-19."

 SCIENTISTS OFFER HOPEFUL NEWS ON COVID-19 VACCINE BASED ON VIRUS' MUTATION RATE

-The first nurse outlined her isolation after being exposed to coronavirus patients and her difficulty getting tested before talking about her fears relating to her health and her family's.
+The first nurse also outlined the difficulty of getting tested before talking about her fears for her and her family's health.

-"What scares me the most is what will happen to my son was a lifelong condition," the first nurse wrote and Carlson read, mentioning her husband was a home care provider, who was also ill equipped.
+"What scares me the most is what will happen to my son [with] a lifelong condition," the first nurse wrote, adding that her husband was a home care provider who was also ill-equipped.

 Carlson then read a passage of the second nurse's letter about her experience.